Abraxas

 The seven letters spelling its name may represent each of the seven classic planets.
 The word may be related to Abracadabra, although other explanations exist.

 There are similarities and differences between such figures in reports about Basilides's teaching, ancient Gnostic texts, the larger Greco-Roman magical traditions, and modern magical and esoteric writings.
-Speculations have proliferated on Abraxas in recent centuries, who has been claimed to be both an Egyptian god and a demon.
+Speculations have proliferated on Abraxas in recent centuries, which has been claimed to be both an Egyptian god and a demon.

 Etymology

 Gaius Julius Hyginus (Fab.
 183) gives Abrax Aslo Therbeeo as names of horses of the sun mentioned by 'Homerus'.
-The passage is miserably corrupt: but it may not be accidental that the first three syllables make Abraxas.
+The passage is miserably corrupt, but it may not be accidental that the first three syllables make Abraxas.

 The proper form of the name is evidently Abrasax, as with the Greek writers, Hippolytus, Epiphanius, Didymus (De Trin. iii.
 42), and Theodoret; also Augustine and Praedestinatus; and in nearly all the legends on gems.
 By a probably euphonic inversion the translator of Irenaeus and the other Latin authors have Abraxas, which is found in the magical papyri, and even, though most sparingly, on engraved stones.

 The attempts to discover a derivation for the name, Greek, Hebrew, Coptic, or other, have not been entirely successful: